faceless2/json/README.md

 * the API is essentially a single class, with a few helper classes that are all optional.
 Items are added with `put`, retrieved with `get`, read with `read` and written with `write`.
 Collections are used for maps and lists, and you can use the whole API with no more than about 5 or 6 methods.
 Which means although the API is [fully documented](https://faceless2.github.io/json/docs/index.html), you can probably get away without reading any of it.

 ### fast
-* A typical laptop in 2018 would be able to read Json at about 7MB/s and write at about 9MB/s.
+* A 2015 Macbook will read Json at about 30MB/s and write at about 21MB/s.
+It can read CBOR at about 40MB/s and write at 9MB/s.
 There are plenty of Java Json APIs claiming to be the fastest; benchmarking is not something I care to spend much time on, but informally it is testing faster than anything else I could find.
 Intermediate buffers are avoided wherever possible.

 ### correct